openharmony/docs/en/application-dev/reference/apis/js-apis-privacyManager.md

 # Privacy Management

-Provides APIs for privacy management, such as management of permission usage records.
+The **PrivacyManager** module provides APIs for privacy management, such as management of permission usage records.

 > **NOTE**
 >
-> - The initial APIs of this module are supported since API version 9.
+> The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
-> - The APIs of this module are system APIs and cannot be called by third-party applications.
+> The APIs of this module are system APIs and cannot be called by third-party applications.

 ## Modules to Import